yurikoval/omniauth-slack/README.md

 ## Slack Workspace Apps
-This gem provides support for Slack's developer preview of [Workspace apps](https://api.slack.com/workspace-apps-preview).
+This gem provides support for Slack [Workspace apps](https://api.slack.com/workspace-apps-preview).
 There are some important differences between Slack's classic apps and the new Workspace apps.
 The main points to be aware of when using omniauth-slack with Workspace Apps are:

 * Workspace app tokens are issued as a single token per team.
 There are no user or bot tokens.
 All Workspace app API calls are made with the Workspace token.
 Calls that act on behalf of a user or bot are made with the same token.